• Home

 Experian Scoring Methodology

-Experian Business Solutions considers your business’s total credit transactions made, your company’s payment habits, and any outstanding balances.
-It also shows current liens details (if any), available credit for use, and bankruptcies, and judgments for checking the credit of your business.
-The SIC codes and the time period for which you have been in business as well as the business size – these all form part of the Experian company credit report 100-point business credit score.
+Experian Business Solutions considers your business’s total credit transactions made, your company’s payment habits and credit history, and any outstanding balances.
+It also shows current lien details (if any), available credit for use, and bankruptcies and judgments for checking the credit of your business.
+The SIC codes and the time period for which you have been in business, as well as the business size – these all form part of the Experian company credit report 100-point business credit score.

 Experian Reports